datasittersclub/site/dsc2.md

 **Use ABBYY FineReader (on Windows)**.
 Ideologically, we all (especially in DH) support open-source software.
 Various DH projects have focused on improving OCR quality for Tesseract (e.g. Laura Mandell et al's [Early Modern OCR Project](http://emop.tamu.edu/) which trained an earlier version of Tesseract for early modern typefaces, and the [Open Islamicate Texts Initiative Arabic-script OCR Catalyst Project](https://medium.com/@openiti/openiti-aocp-9802865a6586), which is providing a more user-friendly workflow for Arabic and Persian OCR based on Tesseract).
 But the fact is, while character-by-character recognition (at least for English) is basically identical between FineReader and Tesseract, FineReader does a lot of "common-sense" things that make your life easier:

--   End-of-line hyphens: FineReader understands that if a line ends with a hyphen, it means that the word continues on the next line.
+**End-of-line hyphens**: FineReader understands that if a line ends with a hyphen, it means that the word continues on the next line.
 So when you export text from FineReader, it re-connects those split words.

--   Lines in general: Tesseract's OCR exactly replicates the line structure of the original source.
+**Lines in general**: Tesseract's OCR exactly replicates the line structure of the original source.
 But for most computational text analysis purposes, what we care about is meaningful divisions in the text, rather than arbitrary ones caused by the inherent constraints of mass-market book layout.
 Paragraphs matter, not which 7-10 words happen to make up a line.
 FineReader gets this, and maintains paragraph divisions, but treats individual lines within a paragraph as continuous text.

--   Running headers and page numbers: FineReader understands that, in the vast majority of cases, what you want is just the text, not paratextual elements like running page headers, page numbers, etc. There's an option when you export the text to remove those header and footer elements.
+**Running headers and page numbers**: FineReader understands that, in the vast majority of cases, what you want is just the text, not paratextual elements like running page headers, page numbers, etc. There's an option when you export the text to remove those header and footer elements.

 If you're OCRing so much text (hundreds or thousands of volumes, by many authors, etc.) that small perturbations like page numbers won't matter, and mostly-successful text corrections applied en-masse (e.g. to try to connect lines and remove end-of-line hyphens), Tesseract is free, open-source, and high-quality (at least for English).
 But if you're doing a project like ours where you care about each individual text, it's worth using ABBYY FineReader.
 The FineReader interface also makes it easy to manually transcribe portions of the text that you could potentially train it to recognize given enough time and examples, but it's faster to just type in yourself (e.g. Claudia's cursive handwriting).
 While ABBYY doesn't offer an academic discount, many institutions have FineReader available somewhere on campus (e.g. in computer labs), and depending on your situation, it may be worth paying the $200 one-time standard license.
 One important caveat, though: as of 2019, the Windows version of FineReader has much better functionality than the Mac version (to say nothing of the cloud-based mobile version).
 If you want the nice interface for transcribing text that can't be meaningfully OCR'd (again, looking at you, Claudia's handwriting), you've got to figure out some way to run it on Windows, even if you're primarily a Mac user (like the whole Data-Sitters Club).